-- 1. Perform the necessary tasks and follow instructions as given by the teacher, coordinator, and/or business partner. - 2.
-Continue to pass other collegiate coursework. - 3.
-Check school Gmail and Google classroom account regularly for updated communication regarding internship course information. - 4.
-File complete reports and/or journals on his/her capstone activities as required. - 5.
-Report to the coordinator as soon as possible when problems arise affecting his/her internship. - 6.
-Work to improve skills, knowledge, and personal qualities. - 7.
-In order to receive a grade, complete and present Capstone project, proficient evaluations, journaling assignments, and a final presentation. - 8.
-Communicate and get approval from both the Capstone Instructor and the internship coordinator regarding any off-site visits.
+- 1. Mandatory meeting with instructor on a biweekly basis. - 2.
+Perform the necessary tasks and follow instructions as given by the teacher, coordinator, and/or business partner. - 3.
+Continue to pass other Collegiate coursework. - 4.
+Check school Gmail and Google classroom account regularly for updated communication regarding internship course information. - 5.
+File complete reports and/or journals on his/her capstone activities as required. - 6.
+Report to the coordinator as soon as possible when problems arise affecting his/her Capstone project. - 7.
+Maintain a log book. - 8.
+Work to improve skills, knowledge, and personal qualities. - 9.
+In order to receive a grade, complete and present Capstone project, proficient evaluations, journaling assignments, and a final presentation. - 10.
+Communicate and get approval from both the Capstone Instructor and the internship coordinator regarding any off-site visits. - 11.
+To earn Learn and Earn payment student must: - Maintain a C average in Capstone course - Maintain passing grades in 7 or more courses.